 Loaded Fauxtato Au Gratin

-If you are looking for a low carb side dish to impress even the most skeptical person in your family, this loaded fauxtato au gratin is one for the list.
+If you are looking for a low carb side dish to impress even the most skeptical person in your family, this loaded fauxtato au gratin recipe is one for the list.
 By using cauliflower in place of the potatoes, you are increasing the amount of fiber, which decreases the net carbs in the dish!
-Plus, if you have a significant other or child in your life that is ultra picky about vegetables like mine, this is a fabulous way to sneak in those veggies!
+I love to use the term fauxtato in place of saying loaded cauliflower casserole as it’s less intimidating for those who are skeptical of eating veggies!
+(Like husbands or children)

 Easy Weeknight Side Dish: Loaded Fauxtato Au Gratin